magalimorin18/graph-node/README.md

 ### Understand the purpose of each file

 File `subgraph.yaml` (the subgraph manifest) specifies information on the Smart Contract we are indexing, the events that are emitted by the smart contract and the network we are connecting to.
-In our case, we are indexing the smart contract :

-    - event: DataChanged(indexed bytes32,bytes)
-          handler: handleUpdatedUP

 File `schema.graphql` specifies the entities we store in the subgraph.

 File `mapping.ts` specifies the functions to run when a specific event is emitted.
-The functions store the pieces of information we want in the database of the graph.
+The functions store the pieces of information we want in the database of the suibgraph.

 ### Example

 1. An event `DataChanged` is emitted by the smart contract `0x41D0ADD4e04fd73598244cab0090E7D8042597f9`.

 2. The function `handleUpdatedUP` is triggered.
-   The parameters is the `dataKey` of LSP3Profile data and the dataValue. dataValue could be use to decode the data but we are using erc725js library instead.
+   The parameter is `dataKey` and `dataValue`. dataValue could be use to decode the data but we are using erc725js library instead.
-   `fetchData` function withdraws the UP data from ipfs.
+   We use `fetchData` function from erc725js library to decode data send by the emitted event.
-   The function checkes if data with the id `dataKey` already exists.
-If no, it creates a new entity Data with a dataKey id.
-If yes, it updates its values.
+   Then, `handleUpdated` checkes if a data entity with the id `dataKey` already exists.
+If not, it creates a new entity Data, if yes, it updates it.
    Finally, the function saves the entity.

 ## Improvement